kayak/pypika/CONTRIBUTING.rst

 Guidelines for Contributing
 ===========================

 PyPika welcomes contributions in all forms.
-These include:
+These may be bugs, feature requests, documentation, or examples.
+Please feel free to:

-1. Submitting an issue to report a bug or request a feature
+#.
+Submitting an issue
-2.
+#.
+Opening a pull request
+#.
+Helping with outstanding issues and pull requests

 Open an issue
 -------------

-If you find a bug or have a feature request, please [open an issue](https://github.com/kayak/pypika/issues) on GitHub.
+If you find a bug or have a feature request, please `open an issue <https://github.com/kayak/pypika/issues>`_ on GitHub.
+Please just check that the issue doesn't already exist before opening a new one.

 Local development steps
 -----------------------